-Lisa Apple is an education specialist who currently works as a special education math teacher at a public charter school in Washington, DC.
+Lisa Apple is a special education math teacher who currently works at a public charter school in Washington, DC.
 She graduated summa cum laude from Drew University in 2009, served as a Teach for America corps member from 2009-2011, and earned a Masters of Education from George Mason University in 2011.
-In addition to working for 7 years in Washington, DC as a special education math teacher, Lisa volunteered for the Washington Literacy Center teaching low-literate adults.
-In 2015 she left the country for 2 years to serve as a Peace Corps Volunteer where she taught, wrote English, Science, Math, and Social Studies curricula for 2nd and 3rd grade, and coached teachers on a remote island in the Federated States of Micronesia.
+In addition to working for 10 years as a special education math teacher, Lisa volunteered for the Washington Literacy Center teaching low-literate adults and taught for 2 years in the Federated States of Micronesia as a Peace Corps Volunteer.
 When not working to forge a more excellent, equitable education system, Lisa spends her time biking, reading, visiting art museums, and volunteering for a violence prevention nonprofit in Washington, DC.

 Bryce Jacobs, PhD, is an educational reformer and educator, with a particular interest in family engagement and college access/equity.
 She is a proud founder of Sela PCS.
 Dr. Jacobs is the Regional Executive Director of BUILD Metro DC, an organization that uses entrepreneurship-based, experiential learning to ignite the potential of youth in under-resourced communities and equips them for high school, college, and career success.
 Previously, Dr. Jacobs was the Director of Education at College Summit, an organization whose mission is to help more low income students get to and through college, and was recently a program specialist at the National Parent Teacher Association.
 Dr. Jacobs has a BA in International Development from Clark University, an MA from George Washington University in Education, and a PhD from the University of Maryland in Education Policy and Leadership.